opf/openproject/docs/system-admin-guide/design/README.md

 Navigate to -> *Administration* -> *Design* in order to customize your OpenProject theme and logo.

-The design page provides several options to customize your OpenProject Enterprise Edition:
+The design page provides several options to customize your OpenProject Enterprise edition:

 1. Choose a default color theme: OpenProject, Light or Dark.
 Press the Save button to apply your changes.